Last updated: June 2026

-Bratislava isn’t exactly the most talked about capital in Europe.
-When I said I was going, lots of my friends weren’t sure where it was or said that they’d been and it was a bit boring.
-Poor Bratislava.
-In my opinion it gets a bad wrap, because I really liked it.
-It’s cute, compact, cheap, far less crowded than most other European capitals, and if you know where to go you can watch the sunset over its charming little old town while drinking a cocktail that tastes like popcorn.
-What’s not to love about that?
+Bratislava isn't exactly the most talked-about capital in Europe.
+Tell people you're going and lots of them won't be sure where it is.
+Poor Bratislava — it gets a bad wrap.
+In my opinion it's a brilliant short city break: cute, compact, cheap, far less crowded than most of its neighbours, and if you know where to go you can watch the sunset over the old town while drinking a cocktail that tastes like popcorn.
+What's not to love about that?

 Tops things to do in Bratislava